deltachat/deltachat-desktop/README.md

 ## Install

-The application can be downloaded from the [`Releases`](https://github.com/deltachat/deltachat-desktop/releases) page.
+The application can be downloaded from <https://get.delta.chat>.
 Here you'll find prebuilt releases for all supported platforms.
 See below for platform specific instructions.
 If you run into any problems please consult the [Troubleshooting](#troubleshooting) section below.

 ### Linux

 #### Flatpak

 The primary distribution-independed way to install is to use the flatpak build.
 This is maintained in [it's own repository](https://github.com/flathub/chat.delta.desktop), however a pre-built binary can be downloaded and installed from [flathub](https://flathub.org/apps/details/chat.delta.desktop) which